CivicTechTO/ttc_subway_times/README.md

  - you may want to specify which schema to restore with `-n`, or which tables to restore with `-t`

 ## Setting up the scraper

+**Note: You don't need to set up the scraper to analyze the data, but if you want to improve the scraper go ahead.**

 Set up a python3 environment and install requirements with the below command.
 If you want to modify the Jupyter notebooks to explore the data remove the `#` symbols below `# if using jupyter notebooks`
 ```shell